ranneyd/cmsi488/homework3/README.md

 	a.
 Describe in English, the language of this grammar.

 	This language matches strings that have more 'a's than 'b's.
+A matches strings that have one more 'a' than 'b's, 'e' matches strings that have an equal number of 'a's and 'b's, and B matches strings that have one more 'b' than 'a's.
+S matches one more more A's.

 	b.
 Draw a parse tree for the string "abaa"